MoeRichert-USDA/scinet-geospatial-site/pages/home.md

     title: "How to Participate"
     text: "<b>All members of the working group are welcome to participate!</b> We also welcome anyone interested in learning about the working group, SCINet, or geospatial research to attend the introductory sessions.
     </br></br>
-    Please attend the general session of the working group (Session 1) and then pick and choose other sessions to attend based on your own interests and skill level."
+    Please register by 8/22/2022 using the links at the bottom of this page to ensure you will receive event updates and be added to the workshop project space on SCINet."
   card:
     title: "Get Started with SCINet"
     text: "For this workshop, you will need to have a SCINet account and be able to successfully log in.
 We recommend applying for an account at least two weeks prior to the first session"